twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data.
 * **TEDITANCHORFORM** (version 7.0 & above) – Edits anchors in the font if any glyph has positioning data.
 * **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Exports glyph data in the font to fgd files (**Tools: Export Glyph Data...**).
 Recent versions are limited to only one glyph.
-* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings to export fonts.
+* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure font export settings.
 * **TEXTERNALSFORM** – Edits the external tools menu (**Tools: Launch Externals: Configure Externals...**).
-* **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Extract OpenType font collections to multiple font files (**Tools: Extract from OTC...**).
+* **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Extract TrueType or OpenType font collections to multiple font files (**Tools: Extract from OTC...**).
 The SimSun font was used in the form as shown in the manual.
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `MiToolsExtractFromTTCClick` function used by `CheckLicenseNotGood`.
 * **TFEATURESETTINGSFORM** (version 12.0) – Generates or updates feature code in the OpenType Designer.
 * **TFINDFORM** – Searches parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Enables or disables header flags in the font.
 * **TFONTINSTALLWIZARDFORM** – Installs the font to the computer (version 6.0 & below requires saving the font). **Fun fact:** The file path in the first step is dummy.
 The second step (font already installed) names the installed font as Arial (`c:\win98\fonts\arial.ttf` - the **win98** part stands for Windows 98).
 The MegaWaves font was used in the form as shown in the manual.
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `InstallFont` and `miFontInstallClick` functions used by `CheckLicenseNotGood`.
 * **TFONTLOGFORM** – Displays the font log (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs included in the font.
 The Calibri and Courier New (previously) fonts were used in the form as shown in the manual.
 The Cambria font was used in the form as shown in the Font Inspection tutorial.
-The Kabala (extra-bold style), Pali (previously) and Verajja (showing the Latin-1 Supplement Unicode block sorted by Mac codepoint) fonts were used in the form as shown in the program's official screenshots.
+The Fredoka (variable font regular style), Kabala (extra-bold style), Pali (previously) and Verajja (showing the Latin-1 Supplement Unicode block sorted by Mac codepoint) fonts were used in the form as shown in the program's official screenshots.
 The Lato font (used in the company's website) was used in the form as shown in the Running FontCreator on a Mac tutorial.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
-If the non-Unicode language is set to Japanese, Korean or Chinese (China, Hong Kong, Macau, Singapore or Taiwan), the hexadecimal data text box in the **Unsupported Tables** tab substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms, e.g. £ by ￡ or other symbols, e.g. « by ≪.
+If the non-Unicode language is Chinese, Japanese or Korean, the hexadecimal data text box in the **Unsupported Tables** tab substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms or other symbols, e.g. £ by ￡ and « by ≪.
 The MegaWaves font was used in the form's identification and legal tabs as shown in the manual.
 * **TFONTSETTINGSFORM** – Contains basic naming fields or metric settings, Unicode and code page ranges, gasp ranges and more.
-* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in the font properties window in version 7.0 & above).
+* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font.
+Unsupported tables is a separate tab in the font properties window in version 7.0 & above.
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The default text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the characters at the end and adds the company's name to the program name at the beginning).
 Version 1.1.1c until 5.0 allows the user to change the encoding (it was removed in version 5.5 & above).
 The Verajja font was used in the form in a size of 24 points with the pangrams sample text selected as shown in the manual.
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `TestFontTTFOTF` (`miFontTestTTFOTFClick`) and `TestFontWOFF` (`btnFontTestWoffClick`) functions used by `CheckLicenseNotGood`.
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
-* **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Changes options in the OpenType Designer.
+* **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Changes the OpenType Designer options.
 * **TFORMULAFORM** (version 12.0) – Writes formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** (version 7.0 & above) – Contains categories in the font overview (left side).
 * **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used when editing colored glyphs to display glyph members (automatically shown when switching glyphs to color mode).